Kajtehh/configma/README.md

 </dependency>
 ```

-Then add the parser for the format you want:
+Then add the loader for the format you want:

 **YAML (SnakeYAML):**
 ```xml